-The Department of Applied Mathematics offers a minor in statistics.
+The Department of Applied Mathematics offers a minor in Statistics and Data Science.
 Declaration of a minor is open to any undergraduate student enrolled at CU Boulder, regardless of college or school.
 For more information, see the university's minor requirements on the Policies & Requirements page.

-The minor in statistics was developed to provide in-depth training in statistical methods and techniques well beyond the training usually received by science and engineering majors.
+The minor in Statistics and Data Science was developed to provide in-depth training in data science, statistical methods and techniques well beyond the training usually received by science and engineering majors.
 The ability to understand, visualize, and analyze data is becoming an increasingly important skill in many disparate fields.
 This minor offers undergraduate students from any major the opportunity to develop their statistical knowledge.

-Prerequisites for the statistics minor are two semesters of calculus and computing experiences such as provided by CSCI 1300, CSCI 1320 or CHEN 1310.
-A student cannot earn both a minor in statistics and a minor in applied mathematics with the probability and statistics emphasis.
+Prerequisites for the Statistics and Data Science minor are two semesters of calculus and computing experiences such as provided by APPM 1650, CSCI 1300, CSCI 1320 or CHEN 1310.
+A student cannot earn both a minor in statistics and data science and a minor in applied mathematics with the probability and statistics emphasis.

 A minimum of 23 credits at the 2000 level and above is required.
 At least three APPM or STAT courses, two of which must be at the 3000 level or above, need to be taken on the Boulder campus.
 No more than nine credit hours may be applied from transfer work; of those nine, no more than six may be 3000 level or above.